"Not only will users get immediate answers to their problems, but governments too will be able to run their infrastructures more efficiently."

 STMicroelectronics is one of the companies leading the charge in sensor development.
 It's working on technology that combines readings from an accelerometer, magnetometer, pressure sensor and Wi-Fi scanner to accurately pinpoint your location indoors.

-This tech is already in the early stages of development as of today, and it shouldn't take long before gym equipment can automatically adapt to your fitness levels without any input from you.
+And this tech is going to keep getting smarter, and it shouldn't take long before gym equipment can automatically adapt to your fitness levels (getting heavier or faster when needed) without any input from you.

-Let's not forget gaming either — the Samsung Galaxy S4 can already tell when you're looking away from the screen, and once mobile cameras are smart enough to detect your mood, then the gameplay could adapt accordingly to make life easier or slow you down.
+Let's not forget gaming either — the technology already exists to tell when you're looking away from the screen, and once mobile cameras are smart enough to detect your mood, then the gameplay could adapt accordingly to make life easier or slow you down.

 As 3D and stereo cameras become the norm, so gesture and facial recognition will improve.